Dec 27, 2023

 5. Get actionable insights on your performance and learn to maximize sales outcomes.

-With a pool of concrete benefits, cloud marketplaces are clear winners to democratize software sales.
+With a pool of concrete benefits, cloud marketplaces are clear winners in democratizing software sales.
 The question is, how can I get started?

-1. The Marketplace journey is not a one-time effort: Marketplaces are evolving daily, requiring the engineering team’s bandwidth to manage them constantly to facilitate faster scaling for the GTM teams.
+1. The Marketplace journey is not a one-time effort: Marketplaces are evolving daily, requiring the engineering team’s constant bandwidth to manage them and facilitate faster scaling for the GTM teams.

 2. DIY is challenging: Integration and maintenance are arduous with even large engineering teams.
-Marketplaces are evolving continuously.
-The sales processes and GTM ops changing at a rapid scale.
+As marketplaces are so dynamic, sales processes and GTM ops have to stay agile to match.
 Therefore, GTM teams will have to absorb changes at both ends and be on top of their game constantly.
-This can swerve them likely from their core engineering goals.
+This can distract engineering teams from their core engineering goals.

 So, how can GTM teams triumph over the great entry barrier?
 Here’s the checklist to consider before listing on cloud marketplaces.